Skip to main content

 1.00 Credits

-Join us for our next monthly Government Accounting & Auditing Committee meeting!
+Join us for our next monthly Accounting & Auditing Committee meeting!
 All MassCPAs members are welcome and you don't have to be a member of the committee to attend a meeting.
 CPE credit: In order to verify your attendance, you must log into Zoom with the same email address you used to register for this event.
 This email address should also be linked to your MassCPAs profile.
 To review or update your account, please click here.
 Join the committee!
-By joining the committee roster, you'll have special access to the Government Accounting & Auditing Committee Online Community on The HUB-an exclusive space for committee members to connect, post messages and access meeting resources.
+By joining the committee roster, you'll have special access to the Accounting & Auditing Online Community on The HUB-an exclusive space for committee members to connect, post messages and access meeting resources.
 If you have any questions, contact Melissa at MNystedt@masscpas.org

 Surgent's The Accountant as the Expert Witness